vikash000x/SpeechRecognition_Translation/README.md

 ## Language Translator App

+heyyy everyone I am vikash and I am presenting to you my awesome speachRecognition and Translation app.
 This is a Next.js-based language translator app that uses the Gemini API for text translation and the Web Speech API for speech recognition and synthesis.

 ## Features